 A beautiful part of my collecting is for instance, the RAF aircraft equipment ,the equipment used by the wireless operator and navigator in the Lancaster bomber, but also interesting is the H2S radar equipment, used in the WW2 British bombers.

 My special interest is the radio equipment in the various radio nets, used by the British Airbornes at the Battle of Arnhem, september 1944.
-Arnhem was the Market part of operation Market Garden.
+Arnhem was the Market part of operation Market Garden, while the south part of the river Rine was the Garden part.

 Now I am starting with completing the several posts with history about function and developement of the installations, with text and new pictures.
 Especially the German posts are in progress now.
 I appreciate your comment on it.